Scotland's History, Legends, Wildlife and Hunting Practices...because the past lives in us and guides our footsteps.

 Apart from a few chards of pottery or the odd tool or weapon, we essentially have no knowledge of the culture of Scotland in those historical times.

-If it were not for the Roman invasion of about 1500 years ago, we would know even less about Scotland and it's history and legends, as most of our knowledge of Scotland begins with the Roman writings about Scotland's peoples and ways.
+If it were not for the Roman invasion of about 1500 years ago, we would know even less about Scotland's history and legends, as most of our knowledge of Scotland begins with the Roman writings about a conquered Scotland.

 The Scottish thistle, as shown above, is well known among the Scotts for saving Scotland from a Viking invasion.
 An Viking had an unfortunate encounter with one, alerting the Scottish warriors to their presence.
 I also thought I had read about the English army being so caught out as well, but cant find the reference for it, neither can my researcher, but if you know of one, please email me.
 Photo courtesy of Hotblack